-Two individuals were named in the complaint: Chief Student Services Officer Byron Green and his subordinate Jenni Ricci.
+Two individuals were named in the complaint: Chief Student Services Officer Byron Green and his subordinate Jenny Ricci.

 “Because this investigation involved serious allegations regarding two Leadership Team members, Superintendent Traci Davis was kept informed as the investigation progressed,” McNeill explained to the principals.
 “Appropriate action has already been taken and will continue to be taken to cause improvement to happen in order to help ensure that all District employees are in safe and respectful working environments.”